-There is a limit to the number of course units that a student may fail before dismissal from the program.
-A student is allowed a maximum of four course units of failure during the remainder of the program after PTA Anatomy (all of which must be remediated).
-A failure of five course units or more results in academic dismissal from the program regardless of remediation measures.
+There is a limit to the number of courses that a student may fail before dismissal from the program.
+A student is not allowed to fail more than one course throughout the program, regardless of the units of the course, during the remainder of the program after PTA Anatomy (all of which must be remediated).
+A failure of more than one course results in academic dismissal from the program regardless of remediation measures.

 Students in the program must receive a grade of C or better in all subjects to complete the program.
 Grades of C-, D or F are considered failing grades in the PTA Program.
-If a student fails one or more courses, but no more than four units of course work, the courses may be remediated and the student may remain in the program.
+If a student fails one course (and no more than one) the course may be remediated and the student may remain in the program according to the process below.